WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 ### Web3Modal v1.0

-We recommend that you replace your existing integration with the latest version of Web3Modal, we recommend following one of these paths:
+We recommend that you replace your existing integration with the latest version of Web3Modal by following one of these paths:

 - [Full Web3Modal](https://docs.walletconnect.com/2.0/web3modal/about): This provides the full Web3modal experience with [wagmi](https://wagmi.sh/) which allows users to connect wallets, perform transactions and manage accounts easy.
 - [Standalone Web3Modal](https://docs.walletconnect.com/2.0/web3modal/advanced/standalone/sign/about): A leaner version of Web3Modal if you want to use SignClient and your own web3 library.

-If you still want to use Web3Modal v1.0 but just upgrade the WalletConnect `ethereum-provider` to v2.0 then you can update to the latest version available on NPM which you can find [here](https://npmjs.com/package/@walletconnect/ethereum-provider).
+If you still want to use Web3Modal v1.0 but just upgrade the WalletConnect `ethereum-provider` to v2.0, you can update to the latest version available on NPM which you can find [here](https://npmjs.com/package/@walletconnect/ethereum-provider).

 ### Web3Modal v2.0

-If you are using our new redesigned Web3Modal v2.0, you can simply enable v2.0 by using the feature flag `version: 2` when injecting modal connectors.
+If you are using our redesigned Web3Modal (often referred to as Web3Modal v2.0), you can simply enable v2.0 by using the feature flag `version: 2` when injecting modal connectors.
 Please ensure that you are using a minimum version of `2.2.0`.
 Here is a code example:

 ```typescript
 import { w3mConnectors } from '@web3modal/ethereum'